AI Knowledge Graph of the Artificial Turf Industry

 Silica Sand Infill

-Silica sand is derived of quartz that has been eroded by wind and water.
 As the quartz erodes, it breaks down into small granules.
 This infill is ideal for areas that don’t get a lot of traffic, such as hills, thick turfs, balconies, commercial spaces, or open fields that aren’t used a lot.

-Silica sand helps keep the blades of artificial grass standing in an upright position.
-It also helps to improve drainage.
-Another benefit of this type of infill is its cost; generally, it is the least expensive type of infill material.
-However, there are some downsides to this type of infill product.
+There are some downsides to this type of infill product.
 The composition of the sand can also harden, which means that your artificial grass can end up losing its permeability.
 Lastly, it has been known to trap pet odors, so if you have pets, you may want to avoid this type of infill.

 Silica Sand Infill Closeup